ircmaxell/ballandchain/README.md

 It's that simple!

+## Output Size

-With the default settings, the resulting hash is 176 bytes wide.
+The output will change depending on the settings you provide.
+With a 10gb file, and using default settings, the output will be 124 bytes (characters) wide.

+The output can get quite big depending on filesize and number of rounds specified.

 ## Options